ayushmothiya/ayushmothiya/README.md

 ### 🔭 Current Projects

 - **[Cover-Generator](https://github.com/ayushmothiya/Cover-Generator)**
-  Forked from Pushkar1853's repository, this project applies OpenAI tools like Whisper, DALL-E, and ChatGPT to generate album covers from audio files.
+  This project applies OpenAI tools like Whisper, DALL-E, and ChatGPT to generate album covers from audio files.
 The power of AI and creativity come together in this unique application.
   *Technologies: Jupyter Notebook*

 - **[Log-Anomaly-Detection](https://github.com/ayushmothiya/Log-Anomaly-Detection)**